Brief summary of the practices and procedures followed in the public examination of doctoral dissertations

 The grading of the dissertation must take into account the doctoral candidate’s defence of the dissertation at the public examination and preliminary examiners statements (Rector's decision HY/498/2017).
 The opponent must assess the dissertation in his or her statement and must propose a grade for the dissertation based on the assessment criteria and grading scale approved by the Faculty of Educational Sciences, after negotiating with the Faculty’s internal examiners.
 The grades are pass with distinction, pass and fail.

-The Faculty Council appoints one of the Faculty professors or acting professors to serve as Custos of the public examination (Section 44 of the Regulations on Degrees and the Protection of Students’ Rights at the University of Helsinki).
-In the Faculty of Educational Sciences, the dissertation supervisor (the responsible professor of dissertation supervision) is usually appointed as the Custos.
+The faculty council appoints one of the professors of the faculty to act as the custos in the public examination (Section 44, Regulations on Degrees and the Protection of Students’ Rights at the University of Helsinki).
+At the Faculty of Educational Sciences, the coordinating professor of the doctoral thesis is usually appointed as the custos.

 The custos chairs the public examination.
 At the beginning of the public examination, the custos explains the general nature of the public examination to the audience members.
 The custos opens the event and presents the doctoral candidate and the opponent.
 During the public examination, the custos ensures that the doctoral candidate is given the opportunity to respond to each comment and that the speakers do not digress from the topic.
 When the doctoral candidate asks the audience for comments and questions, the custos decides on the order in which they will be taken and writes down the audience’s questions and comments as well as the doctoral candidate’s responses.
 The custos also ensures that the public examination proceeds appropriately and in a dignified manner.
 If the examination takes a long time, the custos may interrupt it by announcing a break.
 The duration of the public examination may not exceed six hours.
 At the end, the custos declares the public examination completed, after which the doctoral candidate, the custos and the opponent are the first to leave the venue, only then followed by the audience.